Key Takeaways

 Eliminated Pedestrian Crossings

 One of the key benefits of highways is that they are built to keep vehicle traffic moving without interruptions from pedestrians or frequent stops.
 With pedestrian crossings completely eliminated, drivers are less likely to face unexpected foot traffic.
 On top of that, fewer intersections and roadside distractions mean drivers can focus more fully on the road ahead.
-T

-Wider Lanes
+Wider Lanes and Physical Median Barriers

 Highways have wide lanes to accommodate larger vehicles, such as semi-trucks.
 More space means drivers have more room to move their vehicles to avoid a collision.
+Most divided highways also feature a physical median barrier separating opposing lanes of traffic, which dramatically reduces the risk of head-on collisions that would otherwise be possible on undivided roads.

 Less Speed Variability